framer

 WriteProto Protocol

-// ReadLimit caps the maximum allowed payload size (bytes).
-Zero means no limit.
+// ReadLimit caps the maximum accepted payload size in bytes.

 ReadLimit int